jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 18 - Artificial Intelligence (AI) and Cyber Security.md

 #### Machine Learning Algorithms

+##### Time-Based Inductive Machines
+These are much like the Bayes Network, using probability and a direct graph to predict the nxt event.

+##### Instance-Based Learning
+These define a distance to measure the similarity between feature vectors.

+##### Neural Networks
+These can be trained to predict an attack occuring, much like a well-trained human.

 #### Classification

 This is a form of supervised learning.
 The class will be predetermined in the ML training phase.
-The character of classes themselves are also determined during this phase, and it is a common approach in a pattern recognition systme.
+The character of classes themselves are also determined during this phase, and it is a common approach in a pattern recognition system.

 Classification algorithms include:
 - SVM